PouriaAzadehR/LA-Linear-Equation-Solver/README.md

 2- The smallest_pivot_position method finds the position of the smallest pivot in the matrix, given a specific row number.
-It iterates over the rows below the specified row, identifies the first non-zero element in each row, and returns the position of the smallest non-zero element.
+It iterates over the rows below the specified row,identifies the first non-zero element in each row, and returns the position of the smallest non-zero element.

 ![image](https://github.com/PouriaAzadehR/LA-Linear-Equation-Solver/assets/93463377/6fdc243f-028a-4abf-9495-accaadc5df6e)